skoona/skoona.github.io/_posts/2017-09-14-Application-Options-With-Rails.md

 ---

 # Under Construction
 Explaining this topic properly will take several articles.
-The best source today is the code repository and 'Architecture' link in the footer of the code or online demo.
+The best source today is the [code repository](https://github.com/skoona/SknServices) and the [Architecture](http://vserv.skoona.net:8080/pages/details_architecture) link in the footer of the code or online demo.

 # Introducing SknServices